Rochester Museum and Science Center

 opened in 2012

-photos: Cathy Carver/Hirshhorn; Lee Stalsworth/Hirshhorn (banner)
+photos: Cathy Carver/Hirshhorn; Lee Stalsworth/Hirshhorn (above)

 opened in 2012photo: Cathy Carver/Hirshhorn